tenbom/BetterTerrain/README.md

 The other large change is to Rimworld's layering.
 Originally rocks, people, and animals are all drawn on top of trees.
 If a man walks 'behind' a tree the engine still paints him on top of the tree so it appears as if he is walking on top of a 2-dimensional tree painted onto the ground.
 That is jarring.
 Now trees wil semi-opaquely block out the view of rocks, people, and animals behind them.

 Finally, special thanks to Andreas Pardeike's for his beautifull, beautifull Harmony mod.
-It allows a modder to change large sections of the game without compromising muxh compatibility.
+It allows a modder to change large sections of the game without compromising much compatibility.
 On top of that it is built to be extremely convenient for players, having Harmony in a mod causes no additional pre-requisites for the mod (no 'install Harmony and place it beforehand').
 It's super sweet.

 -----